+Distribution of breeding values

+In Male20 scenario the multiplier had a higher genetic merit than the nucleus for trait 1, but lower for trait 2.
+We show this in Figure 3 that presents the distribution of true breeding values and their partitions in nucleus and multiplier by trait in generation 40 of one replicate of MaleFlow20 scenario.
+We again observed animals with higher breeding values for trait 1 in the multiplier than in the nucleus, with an even larger difference than in MaleFlow100 scenarios.
+We did not observe the same phenomena for trait 2.

 Partitioning the true breeding values and genetic trend of MaleFlow20 scenario

-In the MaleFlow20 scenario selection of multiplier males further increased the final genetic gain for trait 1 in the multiplier compared to the nucleus, but decreased the final genetic gain for trait 2.
-We show this in Figure 3 that presents the distribution of true breeding values and their partitions by trait and tier for two year of one replicate of MaleFlow20 scenario, and Figure 4 that presents the genetic trends and their partitions summarised over 10 replicates.
-As in MaleFlow100 scenario, the nucleus genetic gain stemmed from selection of nucleus males and females.
-Progressing from year 23 to year 40, the contribution of nucleus males increased compared to nucleus females, but only for trait 1.
-The mean final genetic gain for trait 1 was 10.09 and 8.39 for trait 2, with nucleus males contributing 5.69 for trait 1 and 5.17 for trait 2, and nucleus females contributing 4.40 for trait 1 and 3.22 for trait 2.
+The partitioning revealed, that selection of multiplier males and females further increased the genetic gain for trait 1 in the multiplier compared to the nucleus, but decreased the genetic gain for trait 2.
+We show this in Figure 4 that presents the genetic trends in the nucleus and multiplier by trait and their partitions summarised over 10 replicates.
+As in MaleFlow100 scenario, the nucleus genetic gain stemmed from selection of nucleus males and females.The mean genetic gain in generation 40 for trait 1 was 10.09 and 8.39 for trait 2, with nucleus males contributing 5.69 for trait 1 and 5.17 for trait 2, and nucleus females contributing 4.40 for trait 1 and 3.22 for trait 2.

 In the multiplier the genetic gain was again higher than in the nucleus, but only for trait 1.
-This higher genetic gain was consistent throughout the generations and was a result of selection of multiplier females and multiplier males, and reduced contribution of gene flow from the nucleus females (via reduced use of nucleus males).
-For trait 2, the multiplier performed progressively worse relative to the nucleus over the years.
-In year 40, the genetic gain in the multiplier was lower than in the nucleus due to a small average negative contribution of multiplier females and multiplier males and reduced contribution of gene flow from the nucleus females and nucleus males.
-The mean final genetic gain in the multiplier was 10.36 for trait 1 and 8.14 for trait 2, with nucleus males contributing 5.70 for trait 1 and 5.09 for trait 2, nucleus females contributing 4.21 for trait 1 and 3.13 for trait 2, multiplier males contributing 0.15 for trait 1 and -0.03 for trait 2, and multiplier females contributing 0.30 for trait 1 and -0.05 for trait 2.
+This higher genetic gain was a result of non-zero contribution of multiplier female and male selection and reduced contribution of nucleus females.
+In MaleFlow20 we reduced the use of nucleus males in the multiplier, which reduced the contribution of nucleus females via reduced nucleus-multiplier gene flow.
+For trait 2, the genetic gain in the multiplier was lower than in the nucleus due to a small average negative contribution of multiplier females and multiplier males and reduced contribution of nucleus females and nucleus males via reduced gene flow.
+The mean genetic gain in generation 40 in the multiplier was 10.36 for trait 1 and 8.14 for trait 2, with nucleus males contributing 5.70 for trait 1 and 5.09 for trait 2, nucleus females contributing 4.21 for trait 1 and 3.13 for trait 2, multiplier males contributing 0.15 for trait 1 and -0.03 for trait 2, and multiplier females contributing 0.30 for trait 1 and -0.05 for trait 2.

 Discussion

 In this paper we present AlphaPart, freely available R package that implements the method for partitioning breeding values and genetic trends.
-We demonstrate the package on a simulated pig breeding example with a higher genetic trend for some traits in the multiplier compared to the nucleus.
-Following this, we organized the discussion into two parts: i) advantages and disadvantages of the AlphaPart R package; ii) partitioning results of the pig breeding example.
+We demonstrate the package on a simulated stylized multi-tier breeding example with a higher genetic trend for some traits in the multiplier compared to the nucleus.
+Following this, we organized the discussion into two parts: i) advantages and disadvantages of the AlphaPart R package; ii) partitioning results of the breeding example.

 AlphaPart